Energy conservation building code important for India's clean energy transition: WRI | Science-Environment

 Cities can support India's transition to clean energy by enforcing the 'energy conservation building code' (ECBC), which describes measures to encourage energy efficiency in buildings, according to an analysis.

-Financial support from the central government can help share states' burden and reduce upfront costs of developing an electric transport infrastructure, experts from New Delhi's World Resources Institute (WRI)-India told PTI during an event at India Habitat Centre where they presented the report.
+Financial support from the central government can help share states' burden and reduce upfront costs of developing an electric transport infrastructure, experts from New Delhi's WRI India told PTI during an event at India Habitat Centre where they presented the report.

 Launched in 2007, ECBC was developed by the Bureau of Energy Efficiency (BEE), under the Ministry of Power, and aimed at promoting energy efficiency in the buildings sector.
 An updated version was brought out in 2017 and further amended in 2020.